 Season liberally with freshly grated pepper, dust with the finely chopped parsley.
 If you like, season with lemon juice.

-Some marinate the finely sliced liver in cold water acidulated with 1/4 cup vinegar, or in milk, for 2 hours before cooking it.
+- Marinate the finely sliced liver in cold water acidulated with 1/4 cup vinegar, or in milk, for 2 hours before cooking it.

-Another option is to use just butter and no olive oil.
+- Use just butter and no olive oil.